robwierzbowski/grunt-build-control/README.md

 - `%sourceBranch%`: The main project's current branch
 - `%sourceCommit%`: The main project's most recent commit

+#### connectCommits

+Type: `Boolean`
+Default: `true`

+Prevent committing or pushing built code when the main project has uncommitted  changes.
+This ensures that every commit on the built code is directly connected to a commit on the source code.

 ### Usage

 A common use of grunt-version-build is to commit and push built code to the Github pages branch of the main repository, or to the master branch of a git-based deployment server like Heroku.